What is a Bear Market?

 - Average monthly bear market loss – 2.36%

 The chart below illustrates the volatility seen in the market every year.
 The blue bars show the annual US stock market return for the last 37 years.
-The blue dots show the highest gain during each year.
 The red dots are the lowest loss point for each year.

 This shows that every year there are losses in the market, some years are worse than others.
 If you average out all of the red dot intra-year stock market losses, it’s about 14%.
 That means that each year, on average, the stock market will drop 14%.